Day Dreaming vs. Staking Your Claim

-There are two kinds of Dream Building.
-What’s the difference?
+To reiterate, there are two kinds of Dream Building.
+Let’s talk about the difference:

 Day Dreaming: envisioning yourself experiencing the goal achieved.
 You might envision one thing one day, and something totally different the next day.
 Whenever you entertain a dream, all that you’d need to accomplish it begins to gather.
 But when you change your mind and decide that you don’t need to achieve it after all, everything needed to accomplish it begins to dissipate.